-Use the First Aid Needs Assessment tool to determine your workplace first aid requirements and to create first aid response procedures.
+Use the First Aid Needs Assessment Tool to find out your workplace first aid requirements and create a first aid response procedure for your workplace.

 - Providing prompt first aid within the scope of their training

-- Recording all observed/reported signs and symptoms of injuries, including exposure to hazardous materials
+- Recording all observed and reported signs and symptoms of injuries, including exposure to hazardous materials

 - Being physically and mentally capable of providing first aid

-If additional first aid supplies are needed, follow ministry procedures for purchases through the Product Distribution Centre.
-Learn more about WorkSafeBC first aid kit requirements.
+If your workplace needs more first aid supplies, follow ministry procedures for purchases through the Product Distribution Centre.

-First aid records (PDF, 95KB) must be kept for three years for all injuries and illnesses that are reported or treated.
+First aid records must be kept for 3 years for all injuries and illnesses that are reported or treated.

-Employees are entitled to copies of their own first aid record and may request or authorize access to their first aid records to others.
+Employees are entitled to copies of their own first aid record.
+An employee may request or authorize access to their first aid records to others.

-Sharing first aid services (first aid attendants, facilities, equipment) at your workplace can be beneficial both to you and to those who may share the service.
+Sharing first aid services such as first aid attendants, facilities or equipment at your workplace can help you as well as helping those who may share the service.

-However, sharing may also increase the level of attendants and supplies required, and create access issues possibly increasing overall costs.
+However, sharing may also increase the amount of attendants and supplies required.

-Each workplace must first ensure it has adequate first aid resources by using the First Aid Needs Assessment tool, Step 2 of the tool has information on how to share first aid and sample sharing agreements.
+Each workplace must first make sure that it has enough first aid resources by using the First Aid Needs Assessment Tool.